 So come arrest me!
 Please.

 After packing up my belongings in case of a sudden departure, with the exception of my camera gear and the tent of course, I set out once again across the dazzling summit dome of Glacier Peak - more fully dressed this time.
-Just picture yourself there alone atop a two-mile tall volcano as the sun begins to set after nearly a month.
+Just picture yourself there alone atop a two-mile tall volcano as the sun begins to set.
 Clouds still act unruly as they rise and fall in a fashion that now seems crueler to you than beautiful.
 Realizing that this will probably be your last night spent atop this volcano - like, ever - you have to make the most of those few remaining hours.
 So what are you 'gonna do?